Romance on Lushan Mountain: Plot

-After the fall of Gang of Four, Zhou, still keeping her feelings for Geng in her heart, visited Lu Mountain again.
-While Geng, now a postgraduate student of Tsinghua University, happens to come to Mount Lu for academic colloquium.
+After the fall of Gang of Four, Zhou, still keeping her feelings for Geng in her heart, visits Mount Lu again.
+Geng, now a postgraduate student of Tsinghua University, happens to come to Mount Lu for academic colloquium.
 Fortunately, these two reunite and decide to marry each other.
 Geng Hua asks his father, Geng Feng, for his agreement, and shows him the photo of Miss Zhou's family.
 The senior Geng recognizes that the girl's father, Zhou Zhenwu, was his classmate back in Whampoa Military Academy.
 Because they followed different political parties, they became the rivals in the battlefield during Chinese Civil War.
 Thus, he immediately rejects this marriage.
 After some difficulties, the two seniors, both with the intention of reunification of China, meet on Mount Lu.
 The hostility is thawed, and they become relatives by marriage when the junior Zhou and Geng finally get together.

 World record

 According to Guinness World Records, this film has the Longest First-Run of a Film in One Cinema (Love Story in Lushan Cinema).
 It premiered at the Jiangxi Movie Circulation and Screening Company in Lushan, China, on July 12, 1980, and has been shown daily up to now.
 Watching the film at the said cinema has become a tourist attraction.